antoniovandre2/AV3DNavigator/README.md

 Não me responsabilizo por falhas do Java, do mXparser ou do Apfloat.

-I am not responsible for Java or Apfloat failures.
+I am not responsible for Java, mXparser or Apfloat failures.
 ____________________

 Sugestões ou comunicar erros: "a.vandre.g@gmail.com".